Mixed Bernstein-Fourier Approximants for Optimal Trajectory Generation with Periodic Behavior: Numerical Examples

 This scenario represents a time-critical engineering problem governed by strict hardware and operational constraints.
 Unlike traditional MCM operations that utilize active sonar, which can alert hostile forces or trigger acoustic mines, this mission requires a covert operation using a passive optical sensor, e.g., a high-resolution downward-facing camera.

 This sensor choice imposes a critical discretization constraint: optical systems operate at fixed frame rates.
 To accurately model the probability of detection, $P_{det}$, the optimization nodes must be aligned with the physical exposure times.
-Standard adaptive meshing schemes, such as LGL nodes in pseudospectral methods, tend to cluster nodes irregularly, misaligning with the camera frames and necessitating post-processing interpolation that degrades the fidelity of the detection integral.
+Non-uniform node distributions, such as the LGL nodes of pseudospectral methods, cluster near the interval endpoints, misaligning with the camera frames and necessitating post-processing interpolation that degrades the fidelity of the detection integral.
 The proposed Bernstein-Fourier method naturally supports the required uniform temporal sampling.

 The AUV is modeled as a planar kinematic system:

 where the states $(x, y)$ are the position, and the control inputs are the speed, $v$, and heading angle, $\psi$.
 The speed is bounded by $v \in [v_{\min}, v_{\max}]$.
 To maintain feasible turn commands, the turn rate is derived and constrained as a path constraint: